I Entertain myself on HubPages, but I WORK on my Books or how I keep my Sanity as a writer!

 My writing experiences and how I improved my writing

-Oh, don't get me wrong, if you look, you will see that I have a variety of Hubs out there (over 100 to date) on HubPages that cover a variety of subjects and are intentionally written in different styles.
+Oh, don't get me wrong, if you look, you will see that I keep a variety of fresh Hubs out there (my goal is a level of over 150) on my Writer's site that cover a variety of subjects and are intentionally written in different styles.

-And, if you look closely at my Hubs, you will see all of the little things done, with my Hubs, that are necessary to "Snag a Click" or, sometimes send someone to a site where they might buy something.
+And, if you look closely at my articles, you will see all of the little things I've done creating them, that are necessary to "Snag a Click" or, sometimes send someone to a site where they might buy something.

 I have all of my stuff in order and laid out appropriately.
 And, I do make a few pennies monthly.